How to Differentiate Instruction for Social Studies

 How to differentiate instruction during a PowerPoint mini-lesson

-1. To differentiate instruction using the leveling approach the social studies teacher can create two different ability levels of the PowerPoint mini-lesson using the same content.
+1. To differentiate instruction using the leveling approach, the social studies teacher can create two different ability levels of the PowerPoint mini-lesson using the same content.
 One level should be enriched and the other should be basic.
 Social studies teachers should go into more details as well as include more critical thinking for the enriched version.
 The basic version should include the basic information that students are required to know in the most simple form.
 This will allow time for more repetition and review.
-If a co-teacher is in the room they can use parallel teaching to present the social studies differentiated instruction PowerPoint mini-lesson.
+If a co-teacher is in the room, they can use parallel teaching to present the social studies differentiated instruction PowerPoint mini-lesson.
 It is most helpful if an alternate room is available and the class is able to be split up using both teachers to present the content.
 If a co-teacher is not available, there are two choices.
 The social studies teacher can teach the basic level first and allow the students who will be enriched to begin on their work sessions.
 This will only work if the students were assigned a homework assignment that introduced them to the content the night before.
-Once the teachers are done presenting the basic version, they can track back to then present the enriched version.
+Once the teachers are done presenting the basic version, they can present the enriched version.
 Another option is to have the students who are to get the enriched level of the PowerPoint mini-lesson go through the PowerPoint mini-lesson on their own with either a computer or a tablet.
 It is important to note that a pretest of some sort must be given in order to group students correctly.
 An example of a leveled PowerPoint slide is provided below; the enriched version is on the top and the basic version is on the bottom.
 The PowerPoint below shows more detail for the enriched version (top) and simplified information for the basic version (bottom).

 2. Another example of leveling to differentiate instruction for a PowerPoint is shown below.
 The enriched version encourages critical thinking by comparing two primary sources.
 The basic version shows the content in a simplified form.
 The enriched version is on the top and the basic version is on the bottom.

 3. To differentiate instruction for a social studies PowerPoint mini-lesson using learning styles or the Multiple Intelligence Theory the social studies teacher must teach the content traditionally first then use different learning styles or the Multiple Intelligence Theory for repetition and review.
 Teachers can use multimedia, songs, art, connections to other material, connect to self, partner talk, writing, or have students use their bodies.
-An example that I use for the Incas is shown below:
+An example that I use for the Inca is shown below: